Children aged 12 years and older are welcome. Adult rates apply.

 You also have the opportunity to visit the Wildlife Rehabilitation Centre when you visit Shamwari Private Game Reserve.
 The Centre helps to rescue, rehabilitate and care for sick, injured, abandoned or orphaned animals under the care of professional veterinary team.
 Once these animals have been nursed back to health, they are released back into their natural habitat.

 A compulsory Conservation Levy has been included in your rate - this contribution will aid conservation efforts as well as the anti-poaching unit.

 Bush Walks / Walking Safaris

 Children under the age of 16 years are not permitted on guided walks in the reserve.
-Guests over 65 wishing to join a guided walk are required to have a letter or certificate from their doctor confirming they are in good health and are physically fit to do the walk.
+Guests over 65 wishing to join a guided walk are required to have a letter or certificate from their doctor prior to arrival confirming they are in good health and are physically fit to do the walk.
 A guided walk can last a couple of hours and involve walking over uneven terrain that may contain dangerous wildlife in potentially high temperatures.
 Guests may need to move quickly and for a sustained period through rough bush terrain if instructed to do so by their guide.